Last updated on .

 Uinta County Courthouse

-In front of the courthouse is a Doughboy monument erected in 1920.
-It was originally dedicated to local veterans of the Spanish-American War and WWI, but WWII, the Korean War, and the Vietnam War were all added to plaques on the base.
-It’s believed to be the only memorial in the country dedicated to veterans of five different wars.
+In front of the courthouse is a Doughboy monument dedicated on July 4, 1920.
+It originally honored local veterans of the Spanish–American War and World War I, but a plaque honoring World War II veterans was later added to the base.
+Another dedication took place on June 13, 1987, for veterans of the Korean War and Vietnam War.
+It’s believed to be the only memorial in the country dedicated to veterans of all five major wars.

 St. Mary Magdalene Catholic Church

 Across the street from the courthouse is St. Mary Magdalene Catholic Church.
-It was built in the 1930s and patterned after a similar church in Ireland.
-The original church was a wooden structure that burned down.
+It was built in the 1939 to replace a wooden structure destroyed by fire in the 1930s and is designed after a similar church in Ireland.

 St. Mary Magdalene Catholic Church in Evanston, Wyoming